lab1092/blender-manual_ja/manual/materials/nodes/types/input.rst

    Setup to render an UV-Mapped Image Texture.

-E.g.: To render an UV-mapped image, you would use the :guilabel:`UV` output and plug it into the :guilabel:`Vector` Input of a texture node.
-Then you plug the color output of the texture node into the color input of the material node - which corresponds to the setting on the :guilabel:`Map To` panel.
+E.g.: To render an UV-mapped image, you would use the *UV* output and plug it into the *Vector* Input of a texture node.
+Then you plug the color output of the texture node into the color input of the material node - which corresponds to the setting on the *Map To* panel.